nogeenkopjethee/dotfiles/README.md

-# Since I mostly use VS Code now, this repo is kind of deprecated I guess. #
+# Since I mostly use VS Code now, the Vim part is unused. #

 # README #